4.8 out of 5 Stars on TrustPilot

 Application steps

-Before embarking on the application of a self-levelling compound, it’s critical to meticulously prepare the substrate to ensure optimal adhesion and performance of the compound.
-Start by thoroughly cleaning the surface, and removing any traces of dust, dirt, grease, oil, or any loose and deteriorating materials.
-This step is imperative as any contaminants left on the substrate can impede the adhesion of the compound, leading to potential failures in the future.
-For surfaces with stubborn contaminants like oil or grease, consider using a degreasing agent or an industrial cleaner.
+Before applying a self-levelling compound, it’s critical to prepare the substrate to ensure optimal adhesion and performance meticulously.
+Start by thoroughly cleaning the surface and removing any traces of dust, dirt, grease, oil, or loose and deteriorating materials.
+This step is imperative as contaminants left on the substrate can impede the compound’s adhesion, leading to future failures.
+Consider using a degreasing agent or an industrial cleaner for surfaces with stubborn contaminants like oil or grease.

 Once the cleaning is complete, assess the substrate for any cracks, holes, or other damages and repair them using a suitable patching compound.
 After repairs, the application of a primer is crucial.
-A primer enhances the bond between the substrate and the levelling compound, preventing issues such as pinholing and bubble formation.
-Ensure that the chosen primer is compatible with the levelling compound and apply it as per the manufacturer’s instructions, allowing adequate drying time before proceeding to the next step.
+A primer enhances the bond between the substrate and the levelling compound, preventing pinholing and bubble formation issues.
+Ensure that the chosen primer is compatible with the levelling compound and apply it per the manufacturer’s instructions, allowing adequate drying time before proceeding to the next step.

 Pour the mixed self-levelling compound strategically, starting from the furthest point of the room and working your way towards the exit.
-The compound should be poured evenly over the surface, allowing it to flow and level itself out.
+The compound should also be poured evenly over the surface, allowing it to flow and level out.
 Utilise a squeegee or a gauge rake to assist in spreading the compound to the desired thickness, ensuring it covers the entire area uniformly.
-Adhering to the manufacturer’s recommended application thickness is crucial to avoid issues such as cracking or insufficient coverage.
-For areas that are hard to reach or for detailing, a trowel can be used to manually spread the compound.
+Adhering to the manufacturer’s recommended application thickness is crucial to avoid cracking or insufficient coverage.
+A trowel can also be used to spread the compound manually for areas that are hard to reach or for detailing.

 After application, the self-levelling compound requires a sufficient curing period to achieve its full strength and properties.
 The drying time can vary depending on the type of compound used, ambient conditions like temperature and humidity, and the thickness of the application.
 Generally, it ranges between 1 to 3 days.
 During this period, it is paramount to avoid any traffic or disturbance to the area to prevent imperfections or damage to the freshly applied compound.
 Adhering to the manufacturer’s recommended drying time ensures the compound is adequately set before installing the final floor covering.